eritbh/1password-ssh-utils/README.md

 [1password-cli]: https://support.1password.com/command-line-getting-started/

+### Automatically fetch keys before using SSH

+In bash/zsh, you can define an alias for the `ssh` command which ensures your keys are fetched before connecting to a server, like so:

+    alias ssh="op-ssh-fetch -n [arguments to 'op signin']; ssh"

 ## Usage

 Note that interactive execution is not supported for any of these scripts, since `op signin` is required for all scripts and itself requires interactive password input.